 Whether our patients have a new onset of vertigo symptoms or a chronic case for more than 40 years going from one doctor to the next with minimal results, they frequently experience the real possibility of getting their life back!

-My team offers house calls for our private patients to perform a comprehensive, detailed, holistic Initial Root Cause Physical Therapy Evaluation and Initial Treatment which lasts about two hours.
+My team offers house calls for our private patients to perform a comprehensive, detailed Initial Root Cause Physical Therapy Evaluation and Treatment.
 Their family is encouraged to join us.

-In addition to the extended House Call Visit, our Initial Root Cause Physical Therapy Evaluation and Treatment Specialty Consultation also includes:
+The Initial Root Cause Physical Therapy Evaluation and Treatment Specialty Consultation we offer includes:

 We produce a list of contributing factors with treatment plan options, provide in-person education, offer free online resources, recommend multimedia e-courses that are available for purchase, and often create the possibility for a deep, complete recovery experience for the individual and their family.